The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - Ladner Village Market – the summer market’s June dates have been cancelled.
-The market is, however, still hoping to run in July, August and September, but with fewer and food-only vendors.
+The market is, however, still happening every second week in July, August and September, but with fewer stalls and food-only vendors.

 - Maple Ridge Car Free Day – originally scheduled to take place on Father’s Day, organizers of the event hope it can now instead happen on September 27th.
 (June 21st, 2020)